 Over on Instagram, Shomi—a Canadian video on demand platform—hosted a scavenger hunt to promote its release of “Mr. Robot.”
 Across Vancouver and Toronto, digital out-of-home ads on were “hacked” with secret hashtags.
 People could then search these hashtags on Instagram and find a new account for the show: @hell0f13nd.
 Posts from this account sent users on a search across these cities to claim exclusive swag from “Mr. Robot.”

 As a result, the Instagram account received 10,000 new followers in just three days.

 The takeaway: Bring fans into the world of your show.
 The team behind “Mr. Robot” didn’t just post ads on social media; they produced interactive campaigns that brought themes and conflicts from the series to life.
 Of course, not every show deals with hackers and the Deep Web.
 But if you can find a creative way to bring the world of your series online, you can provide immersive experiences that keep fans engaged beyond their TV screens and video on demand platforms.

-Last season, FOX’s musical drama pulled out all of the stops on Twitter, and it paid off.
-“Empire” was the only the scripted series to earn a spot on Nielsen’s 2016 list of Twitter MVPs, generating an average of 387,000 Tweets per episode.
+Last season, FOX’s musical drama pulled out all of the stops on X, formerly Twitter, and it paid off.
+“Empire” was the only the scripted series to earn a spot on Nielsen’s 2016 list of X, formerly Twitter MVPs, generating an average of 387,000 Tweets per episode.